 Medical Editor: John P. Cunha, DO, FACOEP

 Cysview (hexaminolevulinate hydrochloride) is an imaging drug used in the cystoscopic detection of non-muscle invasive papillary cancer of the bladder among patients suspected or known to have lesion(s) on the basis of a prior cystoscopy.
-It is used with the Karl Storz D-Light C Photodynamic Diagnostic (PDD) system to perform cystoscopy with the blue light setting (Mode 2) as an adjunct to the white light setting (Mode 1).
-Common side effects include bladder spasm, pain during urination, difficulty urinating, blood in the urine, or bladder pain.
+Cysview is used with the Karl Storz D-Light C Photodynamic Diagnostic (PDD) system to perform cystoscopy with the blue light setting (Mode 2) as an adjunct to the white light setting (Mode 1).
+Common side effects of Cysview include:

 The recommended dose for adults is 50 mL of reconstituted solution of Cysview instilled into the bladder via a urinary catheter.
 Cysview may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Cysview should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.